nodejs/node/doc/api/modules.md

 <!-- type=misc -->

-The semantics of Node.js's `require()` function were designed to be general enough to support a number of reasonable directory structures.
+The semantics of Node.js's `require()` function were designed to be general enough to support reasonable directory structures.
 Package manager programs such as `dpkg`, `rpm`, and `npm` will hopefully find it possible to build native packages from Node.js modules without modification.

 Below we give a suggested directory structure that could work: